-One oft-quoted claim is that a CBDC would promote adoption of faster or cheaper payments.
+One oft quoted claim is that a CDBC would promote adoption of faster or cheaper payments.
 Not only is CBDC redundant as a payments rail given that the Federal Reserve is already pursuing development of FedNow, a real-time settlement service, but also the allocation of compliance responsibilities to financial institutions would likely complicate, rather than complement, existing private and public sector payments innovation.
-The real-time speed of CBDC payments coupled with any policy directive to anonymize certain transactions to preserve end user privacy could give rise to unique fraud risks.
+The real-time speed of CBDC payments coupled with any policy directive to anonymize certain transactions to preserve end-user privacy could give rise to unique fraud risks.
 Financial institution intermediaries such as credit unions would assume these risks if consumer CBDC transactions are subject to the Electronic Fund Transfer Act (EFTA) and Regulation E. The involvement of nonbank intermediaries as facilitators of CBDC payments could also give rise to complex error resolution procedures that could divert resources away from other payments channels.
 It is also unclear how credit union intermediaries will recoup the costs of consumer compliance functions.
-Regulation E compliance is expensive on its own, but implementing Bank Secrecy Acy/anti-money laundering oversight, cybersecurity controls, and potentially new technology to accommodate an anonymous layer of CBDC transactions would overburden credit unions that are already struggling under the weight of excessive regulation.
+Regulation E compliance is expensive on its own, but implementing Bank Secrecy Act/anti-money laundering oversight, cybersecurity controls, and potentially new technology to accommodate an anonymous layer of CBDC transactions would overburden credit unions that are already struggling under the weight of excessive regulation.

 A CBDC would also pose serious privacy concerns.
-Some of the purported benefits of a CBDC require tradeoffs that could erode either consumer privacy or the auditability of transactions.2 While a maximalist view of CBDC often asserts that preserving both the anonymity and auditability of transactions can be achieved at a technical level, lack of tangible details makes evaluation of costs and benefits of proposed solutions and their associated tradeoffs difficult.3 Privacy concerns would also do nothing to address the Committee's goal of increasing financial inclusion, as trust and privacy are some of the most often cited concerns of traditionally underserved populations.
+Some of the purported benefits of a CBDC require tradeoffs that could erode either consumer privacy or the auditability of transactions.3 While a maximalist view of CBDC often asserts that preserving both the anonymity and auditability of transactions can be achieved at a technical level, the lack of tangible details makes evaluation of costs and benefits of proposed solutions and their associated tradeoffs difficult.4 Privacy concerns would also do nothing to address the Subcommittee's goal of increasing